Judit3/swhomes/README.md

 ### Content

-All content was written and created by the developer with inspiration from other Codeinstitute student projects.
+Content was partially written and created by the developer with inspiration from other Codeinstitute student projects.
+The text of about page was partially taken from Archdaily.

 ### Media